 - Registration Preparation Hold: You will be asked to read and accept conditions for registration.
-To facilitate your registration, it is important that you go to Registration Preparation in ISIS to complete this requirement each term prior to your registration start time.
+To facilitate your registration, it is important that you go to Registration Preparation in ONE.UF to complete this requirement each term prior to your registration start time.

 Explore Financial Aid Opportunities

 - Visit the University Financial Services website to be informed of essential tuition and fee information such as billing, payment methods, critical dates, and contact information.

 - All questions regarding financial assistance such as need-based scholarships, grants, loans and work-study should be directed to Victoria Houghton, the College of Law’s Financial Aid Coordinator at (352) 273-0620 or email@example.com.

 - For other relevant news, administrative messages and announcements are also often posted on a glass covered bulletin board in front of the Office of Student Affairs.
 The Office of Student Affairs encourages students to use our e-mail address: firstname.lastname@example.org for general questions, inquiries to specific staff members and financial aid information.
 This electronic mail is routed to the appropriate staff member and responses are returned as soon as possible.